cvhammond/biomech.dev/posts/Terminology/error.md

 Computers are not able to represent complex numbers exactly.
 Because numbers are represented as bits and bytes in computers, non-integers must be approximated, althought generally to a high degree.

-Even so, some round-off error exists such that everytime a computation is done using `sqrt(3)`, a small round-off error occurs.
-Such errors can become significant if many, many, many computations are done during a numerical method or computation.
+This error can be reduced by increasing the number of digits stored in memory for given data.

 ## Truncation Error

 Instances where approximations are used instead of exact mathematical values cause truncation errors.
+Such errors can become significant if many, many, many computations are done during a numerical method or computation.

+See [error propagation](/error-propagation) for more information.

+## Total Numerical Error

+Total numerical error is the sum of round-off and truncation errors.
+Interestingly, because round-off errors are related to the number of significant figures, increasing the number of digits stored reduces the error. **But,** when more significant figures are kept, then generally more computations need to be made, thus increasing the truncation error.

+There exists a balance point between decreasing round-off error and increasing truncation error that is specific to the model and computational method being used.